 The overview of our curriculum at St Andrew’s

-Click on any class below to see an overview of the curriculum for the year.
+Click on any class below to see an overview of the curriculum for the Autumn term.

 Curriculum Overview for Reception Class